Scientists discover abnormalities in the Earth's core

 The report's leader, geochemist Forrest Horton of the Woods Hole Oceanographic Institution (USA), said the new discovery shows that the Earth's core is more active than previously thought.

-"A key question is, assuming the helium-3 on Baffin Island does originate from the Earth's core, is there any other element leaking from the Earth's core?
+"A key question is, assuming the helium-3 on Baffin Island does originate from the Earth's core, is there still some element leaking from the Earth's core?
 And when did this leak start?"
-Horton said, some questions that need to be addressed in future studies.
+Horton said, some of the questions that need to be addressed in future studies.

 Source link